On Experiments: Optimal Decisions

 \begin{definition}[Super-gradient of a concave function] Let $f : \PP^+(\Theta)\rightarrow \RR$ be a concave function. $v \in \RR^\Theta$ is a \emph{super-gradient} of $f$ at the point $x$ if for all $y\in \PP^+(\Theta)$,

-\end{definition} Denote the set of all super-gradients at a point $x$ by $\partial f(x)$, and the set of all super-gradients by $\partial f = \cup_{x} \partial f(x)$.
-For differentiable concave functions, super-gradients are the same as regular gradients \cite{Lucchetti2006}.
+\end{definition} Denote the set of all supergradients at a point $x$ by $\partial f(x)$, and the set of all supergradients by $\partial f = \cup_{x} \partial f(x)$.
+For differentiable concave functions, the supergradients are the same as regular gradients \citep{Lucchetti2006}.
 1-homogeneous functions afford a very simple representation via their super-gradients.

-\begin{theorem}[Generalized Euler's Homogeneous Function Theorem] Let \\ $f : \PP^+(\Theta) \rightarrow \RR$ be a concave 1-homogeneous function.
+\begin{theorem}[Generalized Euler's Homogeneous Function Theorem] Let $f : \PP^+(\Theta) \rightarrow \RR$ be a concave 1-homogeneous function.
 Then for all $x$ and for all $v \in \partial f(x)$,

 Furthermore, $v \in \partial f (x) \implies v \in \partial f (\lambda x)$ for all $\lambda > 0$. \end{theorem} We include a simple proof of this theorem for completeness.

 \begin{proof} Firstly, for all $x$,